aimotive-legacy/cmakex/README.md

 3. **Lightweight package-management**: Describe your projects' dependencies in a cmake-script with `ExternalProject_Add`-like syntax.
 The dependencies will be automatically downloaded and installed before building your main project.
+   No change needed in your CMakeLists.txt and you can use unchanged thirdparties as dependencies.
 4. **Multiple-repos**: Work in multiple projects simultaneously and build only the out-of-date projects automatically.
 5. **Binary package server**: (to be implemented) Install a local or remote build-